On this page...

 Early ACCESS Competency Based Service Coordination Training Program

 Early ACCESS (IDEA Part C) Service Coordinators in the State of Iowa must complete a competency-based training program approved by the Lead Agency (Iowa Department of Education).
 Iowa's research-based Early ACCESS Coordination Training Program is composed of five modules for entry-level EA Service Coordinators.
 Each of the modules is focused on identified competencies necessary for effective Service Coordination.
 Trainings are available either at face-to-face trainings provided by Approved Trainers or online, as indicated below.

-Service Coordination Training Modules*This section is under construction.
-If you need information about accessing the training program, please contact Melissa Schnurr, CSPD Consultant at Melissa.Schnurr@iowa.gov or (515) 281-5751.
+Information about accessing the training program, contact Melissa Schnurr, at firstname.lastname@example.org or 515-281-5751.